 by Dawid Wosik

-Grade inflation in teaching – more precisely – in assessing student’s learning outcomes seems to be a day-to-day practice in higher education (e.g. Millet, 2010; http://gradeinflation.com/, 2013; Pressman, 2007).
-What kinds of grades do most of students receive?
-What can you see on graduates’ diplomas?
-Is it most often an “A” or “B”?
+Grade inflation in teaching and learning, in assessing the achievement of student learning outcomes to be precise, seems to be a day-to-day practice in higher education (e.g. Millet, 2010; http://gradeinflation.com/, 2013; Pressman, 2007).

-There are many perspectives to take into account while analyzing possible effects of grade inflation.
-One of them is the student’s perspective and to which extent the grade inflation has an impact on his/her engagement in learning and gaining knowledge.
-There is no doubt that the engagement of a student in learning will depend on how the assessment strategy, and grades accordingly, reflect his/her actual academic performance (Asante, Al-Mahrooqi, Abrar-ul-Hassan, 2012).
+There are many perspectives to take into consideration while analyzing the possible effects of grade inflation.
+One of them is the student’s perspective – and to which extent grade inflation has an impact on student engagement in learning.
+There is no doubt that the student engagement will depend on how assessment and grades reflect his/her actual academic performance (Asante et al., 2012).
 Will the student engage further if (s)he gets an “A” without putting too much effort to obtain it?
 What about the best of the best in the class?
-What sort of influence will it have on their morale if they receive the same grades as those who simply don’t deserve it?
+What sort of influence will such a situation have on their morale (if they receive the same grades as those who simply don’t deserve it)?

-The employer’s perspective indicates potential difficulties in recruiting graduates.
+The employer’s perspective, on the other hand, indicates potential difficulties in recruiting graduates.
 Just imagine 100+ candidates with an “A” on their diplomas?
 Who is in fact the best candidate among all the applicants?
-An employer would be confused and would not be able to make a decision based on the overall Grade Point Average (GPA) as there is no distinction between the quality of candidates (at least in an academic sense).
+The employer would be confused and would not be able to make any decision based on the overall Grade Point Average (GPA).
+There is no distinction between the quality of the candidates in this matter.

-The state, accordingly, recognizes the quality of the degrees with its authority and an emblem printed on the diploma.
-Often the quality of the degree (measured by the final grade) is not necessarily the quality which the program GPA demonstrates.
+The state, on the other side, recognizes the quality of the degrees with its authority and an emblem printed on the diploma.

-What does it mean that a student gets an “A”, “B”, “C”, etc.?
-Does a “C” mean that the student has met basic course requirements – course learning outcomes which are defined in the course outline?
+What does it mean if a student gets an “A”, “B”, “C”, etc.?
+Does a “C” mean that the student has met the basic course requirements in the course syllabus?
 Do “A” and “B” mean that a student has exceeded the course requirements?

-Assessing students is one of those processes in higher education which unquestionably has a significant impact on the overall quality of a university.
-The lack of requirements and regulations in this matter as well as the lack of specific quality measures result in a false image of students’, and consequently, graduates’ academic ability.
+Assessing students is one of the processes in higher education which unquestionably has a significant impact on the overall quality of a university.
+The lack of requirements and regulations in this matter, as well as the lack of specific quality measures, result in a false image of students’, and consequently, graduates’ academic ability and performance.

 There are many practical solutions to this matter.
 Their efficiency will depend on a particular context which a university or a college operates in.
 There is no doubt though that this aspect of the learning process is critical while managing an overall academic performance.
-This implies, accordingly, the necessity of having implemented sufficient mechanisms to manage quality of the assessment process.
+Accordingly, this implies the necessity of having implemented sufficient mechanisms to manage the quality of the assessment process.

 Asante C., Al-Mahrooqi R., Abrar-ul-Hassan S., The Effects of Three Teachers Variables on the Use of Motivational Strategies in EFL Instruction in Oman, “TESOL Arabia Perspectives”, Vol. 19, No. 1, January 2012, p.
 12-22.